superjes1/Break-A-Leg/README.md

 ## How does it work? | The Medium Version
 ### The basics
+*If something is in Italics, it means that there is a CBA setting to enable/disable it.*

-When a player is hit, BAL checks how wounded each of their legs are, based on if it has a fracture and/or the amount, size and types of ace wounds they have taken.
+Whenever a player is wounded, BAL first checks if either, or both, of their legs have been wounded.

+If so, BAL will then create a list of all of the unbandaged *and bandgaed* ACE wounds on the leg that was wounded and assigns each wound with its corrasponding "Wound Level"
+Each combination of size and type (Avulsion, Velocity Wound, Bruise ect.) of ACE wound is assigned one of 5 "Wound Levels" (Ignored, Minor, Major, Critical, Catastrophic) via the CBA settings.
+E.G. A Small Avulsion can be set to "Ignored", a Mediunm Avulsion can be set to "Minor" wound and a Large Avulsion can be a "Major" wound.
+It then *finds the wound with the highest assigned "Wound Level" (Assuming "Stackable Wounds" isnt enabled, which needs its own section)* and then saves the "Leg State" of that leg to that Wound Level.
+E.G. If the left leg has a Large Avulsion, then its "Wound Level" is set to be "Major" regardless how many other "Major" (or below) wounds the leg has.

-It then compares how wounded each leg is to the other, as well as some factors that effect the entire body like pain, and then runs some logic to determine if the player should be incapacitated.
+It then gets the "Leg State" of each leg, using the saved one if one of the legs werent wounded, *as well as the "Body State"*. as well as some factors that effect the entire body like pain, and then runs some logic to determine if the player should be incapacitated.

 If they should be incapacitated, the player will then fall over, scream out in pain and will be unable to get back up until their wounds have been healed.
 If the player attempts to stand up before their wounds are healed, they will simply fall back down onto the ground.